 , meat, grain, dairy products and honey were consumed.
 However, over a period of time, people also embraced vegetarianism.
 Food classification system was developed by the Aryans and it was categorised as saatvic, raajsic or taamsic.
 This concept further developed Ayurveda

 .
 Ayurveda is the science of food and in this one can find detailed description of the each food along with its benefits.

-Aryans philosophy regarded food being part of the "cosmic cycle."
+The philosophy of Aryans regarded food as part of the "cosmic cycle."
 Each food was estimated to have a powerful effect on the body and the mind.
 Aryan Influence on Indian Food contributed the development of mind, body and spirit.
 During the Aryan period, the cuisine of the Great Hindu Empires concentrated on the fine aspects of food.
 Moreover, an understanding of its essence and how it contributed to the development of mind, body and spirit was also researched.
-After this Aryan period the cuisine was influenced by various other conquests from other cultures.
+After this Aryan period, the cuisine was influenced by various other conquests from other cultures.
 The foreign influences in the Indian Culinary indicated a religious and social identity.
 Hinduism in India originated with the coming of the Aryans, the eating style and choice of food was also highly influenced by the Aryan Invasion.